 Ductile Iron Piles Provide Foundation Support Solution To Address Poor Soil Conditions While Elevating The Building To Protect Against Extreme Tides

-Construction consisted of a new single-storey cottage near the beach in West Berlin, Nova Scotia.
+Construction consisted of a new single-story cottage near the beach in West Berlin, Nova Scotia.
 While the structure was generally lightly-loaded, the possibility of extreme tides combined with poor soil conditions required the building be elevated above existing ground.

 The subsurface conditions encountered were loose homogenous sand extending approximately 12 feet below grade over bedrock.